notnotmelon/maraxsis/README.md

 ### Credits

 Maraxsis would not be possible without the help of these amazing, fantastic, incredible open source projects.
+If you are the author of one of these projects, and feel that your license has been violated, please contact me on Discord.

 #### Unused Renders